In the midst of an otherwise sobering book of consequences, Lamentations 3:22-23 stands out as the beautiful pearl of promise:

-Even before we are awake our cache is full when we open our eyes having been the recipients of such divine favor.
+Even before we are awake our cache is full; we open our eyes having been the recipients of such divine favor.

 Do we deserve them?
 Quite simply, no. But our receipt of such a blessing was never intended to score our own merits; rather, they remind us daily, by the hour, even by the second that something greater, someone greater than ourselves is at work.